-In 2009 Saint Mary's launched a six-week summer practicum program working with the Sisters of the Holy Cross in Kyarusozi, Uganda.
+In 2009 Saint Mary's launched a seven-week summer practicum program working with the Sisters of the Holy Cross in Kyarusozi, Uganda.
 This program is currently only for Education and Nursing majors.
 It is an opportunity for students to live and work directly with the Sisters of the Holy Cross and immerse themselves in the local community offering skilled assistance in education and nursing.
-Students take a onecredit course on East African History and Culture the first week and then a practicum course in either education or nursing for six weeks, with one overnight outing in a game park midway through the program.
+Students take a practicum course in either education or nursing for seven weeks, with one overnight outing in a game park midway through the program.
 Students should have rising Senior status in order to apply.